Skip to content

 Estimating is crucial for securing jobs, whether you’re competing with other bids or dealing directly with a client.
 This process involves creating a precise cost estimate based on the project’s specifications and requirements, ensuring profitability for your hard work.

-Setting a cost target or budget based on your estimate allows you to compare the actual cost of work against your initial target amounts.
+Setting a cost target or budget based on your painting estimate allows you to compare the actual cost of work against your initial target amounts.
 This lets you discover where you need to take corrective action to control material prices and bring productivity levels up to where they need to be to maximize profits.

 Stages of creating an estimate